mezzoic/mezzoic_demo_mcp_server/README.md

-# Mezzoic Clean Architecture Template
+# Mezzoic Clean Architecture MCP Template

 A Python project template implementing Clean Architecture principles, designed for rapid application development with a clear separation of concerns.
 This template provides a solid starting point for building maintainable, testable, and scalable applications.